 As the saying goes: Things never go according to plan.
-One might deem it a setback; just life’s recurring milestone to lordly remind us of our frantic existence.
+One might call it a setback; just life’s recurring milestone to lordly remind us of our frantic existence.
 Like forlorn subjects, we move on.
 Perhaps briefly we’re annoyed, but ultimately—or forcedly, rather—we forget.

-And can I just say how fucking fucked up it is when these things happen?
+And can I just say how fucked up it is when these things happen?
 Especially those things that didn’t even have to happen in the first place.
-It’s funny how one simple, seemingly inconsequential, little thing—like making sure that I was issued a MULTIPLE entry visa—could have changed the outcome for one hundred thousand other, more significant… things.
+It’s funny how one simple, seemingly inconsequential, little thing—like making sure that I was issued a multiple entry visa—could have changed the outcome for one hundred thousand other, more costly… things.

 But, oh well.
 It doesn’t matter now.
 I’m actually stuck here… in Seoul… so I should probably make the best of it.

-These were the thoughts racing through my head last Monday just as a woman at the Seoul Immigration Office all but dismantled my very expensive, well-coordinated (or so I thought) scheme.
+These were the thoughts racing through my head last Monday just as a woman at the Seoul Immigration Office all but dismantled my expensive, well-coordinated (or so I thought) scheme.
 “You can’t go to Japan,” she dismissed, final-nail-in-the-coffinly.

 Since then, almost a week has passed and as I write this now on the balcony of a Gapyeong hostel overlooking the Bukhansan mountains, ttalgi erhm strawberry jam and toast in hand, in just two days, everything will finally be back to the way it was supposed to be.
-In just two days, Kelli will finally arrive from Hawaii, and we will finally start going to school together, in Konkuk, where we should be, just like we planned.
+In just two days, Kelli will finally arrive from Hawaii, and we will finally start going to school together, at Konkuk, where we should be, just like we planned.

 But given the chance to go back and fix things, I wouldn’t.
 There’s just no way I would elect to have spent my first week abroad any other way.
 It’s funny how these things happen sometimes, blessings in disguise that is.
 Had I gone to Japan, I would have missed out on so many amazing… things.